krishaamer/green-filter-research/research/literature/design.md

 -   Virginijus Sinkevičius, EU Commissioner for the Environment, Oceans and Fisheries, is quoted as describing eco-design “respects the boundaries of our planet” European Commission (2022)

+-   Millward-Hopkins et al. (2023) shows how half of the textile waste in the UK is exported to other countries.

+-   Mabuza et al. (2023) shows consumer knowledge of apparel coloration is very limited.

+-   Gyabaah et al. (2023) research across several dumpsites across Ghana revealed up to 12% of the landfill consisted of textile waste.

 -   Fashion sustainability vs greenwashing https://www.youtube.com/watch?v=oUaBpU4t5-E

 -   https://renoon.com/ Ethical Shopping